 Late assignments or "incomplete" grades will be given only in cases of personal or family crisis.
-You MUST discuss the possibility of such arrangements with me beforehand rather than waiting until an assignment is due.
+You MUST discuss the possibility of such arrangements with me beforehand rather than waiting until an assignment is due or past due.
 Failure to turn in an assignment on time without prior discussion will result in a failing grade for that particular assignment.

-Given the importance of your active, thoughtful participation to the success of the class and your own ICAR career, attendance at all course meetings is expected.
+Given the importance of your active, thoughtful participation to the success of the class and your own S-CAR career, attendance at all course meetings is expected.
 If you must miss a class, please let me know beforehand by email.
-Missing more than one or two classes over the course of the semester will inevitably result in a lowered "participation" grade.
+Missing more than one class over the course of the semester will inevitably result in a lowered "participation" grade.

 All students should familiarize themselves with GMU's Honor Code and the university guidelines for the proper use and citation of sources.
-See the ICAR handbook (http://www.gmu.edu/departments/ICAR/newstudent/Appendix_L.pdf) for clarification of related issues, or ask me if you have any questions.
+Please ask me if you have questions.
 It is much better to ask prior to turning in an assignment, rather than waiting for a faculty member to notice something that should have been cited.
 I take the issue of plagiarism very seriously.
 Cases of suspected plagiarism will be referred for evaluation to GMU's Honor Committee, which may recommend penalties of expulsion from the university for serious violations.

 Readings will be posted on Blackboard.
-I will also be setting up a class Ning site on the ICAR network (http://icarcommunity.ning.com) where announcements and discussions will be posted, so please make sure you are registered on the site.
+I will also be setting up a class Ning site on the S-CAR network (http://network.scar.gmu.edu) where announcements and discussions will be posted, so please make sure you are registered on the site.
 I will also be communicating with you outside of class by email.
 Please make sure your GMU email account is activated and that you check it regularly.
 Should you have questions, concerns or ideas you would like to discuss, feel free to make an appointment to meet in my office, or to communicate via email.
 We can also arrange phone conversations as needed to accommodate our respective schedules.